Ianokane1/pawfectionparlour/README.md

 - A book now button that directs the user to create a booking page.
 If the user has not logged in it will prompt the user to register or log in first.

 ### Create Profile Page
 - Once the user has registered they will be redirected to the create profile page.
-The page displays a form for the user to enter their first name, last name, dog name and telephone number.
+The page displays a form for the user to enter their first name, last name, dog name, and telephone number.

 ### Edit Profile Page
 - The user can navigate to this page by clicking on the edit profile link in the navigation bar.
 This page will display the current profile details with a form below for the user to update any details.